-The International Justice Monitor website was created to expand awareness and understanding of the role of international justice in holding accountable those responsible for atrocities, particularly war crimes, crimes against humanity, and genocide.
+International Justice Monitor was created to expand awareness and understanding of the role of international justice in holding accountable those responsible for atrocities, particularly war crimes, crimes against humanity, and genocide.
 It is operated by the Open Society Justice Initiative, part of the Open Society Foundations, and since 2007, our trial reporting has been an accurate, concise, and trustworthy source of information on some of the most significant trials of our time.

 We are happy for our monitoring reports and other material on this site to be republished free of charge, with appropriate credit.
-You can also subscribe to receive updates directly in your inbox or follow along on Twitter @ijmonitor or Facebook.
+You can also subscribe to receive updates directly in your inbox or follow along on Twitter @ijmonitor and Facebook.

 - American Non-Governmental Organizations Coalition for the International Criminal Court